 Molecular mechanisms and polygenic virulence

 GWA mapping of genes and SNPs controlling differential virulence in B. cinerea began to identify new mechanisms and loci that may play key roles in controlling differential virulence in this generalist pathogen.
 Several of the functions we identified are suggestive of new pathogen virulence loci.
-Two of these may be PAMPs, which would reduce pathogen virulence due to host recognition.
-Through analysis of the genes significantly associated with all 12 plant traits, we identified a single cerato-platanin gene (BcT4_4591, Bcin02g06830; Figure R8), a potential PAMP (Table S1) (Baccelli 2014, Gaderer, Bonazza et al. 2014, Pazzagli, Seidl-Seiboth et al. 2014).
+Two of these may be pathogen-associated molecular patterns (PAMP), which would reduce pathogen virulence due to host recognition.
+Through analysis of the genes significantly associated with all 12 genotype, we identified a single cerato-platanin gene (BcT4_4591, Bcin02g06830; Figure R8), a potential PAMP (Table S1) (Baccelli 2014, Gaderer, Bonazza et al. 2014, Pazzagli, Seidl-Seiboth et al. 2014).
 Fungal cerato-platanins have been linked to induction of systemic acquired resistance and defense compound biosynthesis in plants (Scala, Pazzagli et al. 2004, Frías, Brito et al. 2013).
 In B. cinerea, this cerato-platanin (Spl1) is a known virulence factor, but the mechanism is as of yet unknown (Frías, Brito et al.).
-Chitin synthase produces a common fungal pathogen-associated molecular pattern (PAMP), and was an overrepresented function due to the gene BcT4_6276 (Bcin01g02520), which was linked to 10 of our 12 tomato genotypes (Table S1) (Gonçalves, Brouillet et al.).
+Chitin synthase produces a common fungal PAMP, and was an overrepresented function due to the gene BcT4_6276 (Bcin01g02520), which was linked to 10 of our 12 tomato genotypes (Table S1) (Gonçalves, Brouillet et al.).
 Additional loci may increase B. cinerea virulence on tomato through metabolic shifts.
 Through analysis of loci contributing to virulence on all 12 host genotypes, we identified a terpene synthase (Table S1).
 Reduced terpene biosynthesis has been linked to viral infections and susceptibility to whiteflies in plants (Li, Weldegergis et al. 2014).
 Through analysis of domestication-sensitive loci, we identified genes that may control production, transport or perception of kyneurine (Table S1).
 Kyneurine induces apoptosis through reactive oxygen species mediated pathways in mammalian cells (Song, Park et al. 2011), and B. cinerea kyneurine biosynthesis could similarly be involved in plant cell death, via a pathway that was altered over the course of tomato domestication.
 We also identified a dopa-4,5-dioxygenase enzyme as an overrepresented function among domestication-sensitivity loci (Table S1).
 Dopa is linked to aromatic amine biosynthesis and may coordinate with kyneurine.

 The mechanisms of quantitative virulence identified in this study are in contrast to previously-described qualitative virulence loci.
 Using specific a priori gene searches, we did not identify any other known fungal PAMPs, i.e. mannans, glycans or glycolipid genes, as loci contributing to variation in virulence across tomato accessions (Romani 2004, Hématy, Cherk et al. 2009, Gust 2015, Corwin, Copeland et al. 2016, Corwin, Subedy et al. 2016).
 We also did not identify known virulence loci such as NEPs, VELVET or polygalacturonases (ten Have, Mulder et al. 1998, De Lorenzo and Ferrari 2002, Choquer, Fournier et al. 2007, Schumacher, Pradier et al. 2012, Yang, Chen et al. 2013).
 All of these genes did have SNPs within the analysis, but it is possible that the size of the population was simply not powerful enough to identify these loci.